mrhp00/Psychological-Talent-Identification-App/HELP.md

 - Automatic scoring and description lookup based on answers
 - Search entries by name or phone
 - View details and descriptions for each entry
-- Sort entries by name or score
+- Sort entries by name or score (click table headers)
+- Edit and delete entries (right-click or select entry)
 - Data is saved in JSON files for persistence

 ## How It Works